raspberrypi/documentation/faqs/README.md

 <a name="introduction"></a>
 ## What is a Raspberry Pi?

 Raspberry Pi is the third best-selling computer brand in the world.
-The Raspberry Pi a credit-card-sized computer that plugs into your TV or display, and a keyboard and mouse.
+The Raspberry Pi is a credit card–sized computer that plugs into your TV or display, and a keyboard and mouse.
 You can use it to learn coding and to build electronics projects, and for many of the things that your desktop PC does, like spreadsheets, word processing, browsing the internet, and playing games.
 It also plays high-definition video.
 The Raspberry Pi is being used by adults and children all over the world to learn programming and digital making.
 You can learn how to set up and use your Raspberry Pi [here](https://www.raspberrypi.org/help/).

 <a name="buying"></a>
 ## Buying